Workload Autoscaler Configuration

 Custom workload support

-The workload autoscaler supports the scaling of custom workloads through label-based selection.
+The Workload autoscaler supports the scaling of custom workloads through label-based selection.
 This allows autoscaling for:

 • Bare pods (pods without controllers)